hrj/sloth/README.md

 Special tabs are those with `chrome://` URLs, for example.

-Note: Where there are hundreds of tabs open in the session, a couple of them do manage to sneak through and become active.
+Note: When there are hundreds of tabs open in the session, a couple of them manage to sneak through and become active.
+This is a limitation due to Chromium's design.
 See https://github.com/hrj/sloth/issues/1.

 ## How to Install Locally
 If you can't / don't want to use the [Chrome Store](https://chrome.google.com/webstore/detail/sloth/filkeckmpdjogddcamkafnekhgfaehkc?hl=en-US&gl=IN), you can install it manually as follows.